TimGlowa/CanadaWill_V2/docs/DEVELOPMENT_LOG.md

 **Status**: ✅ **SENTIMENT ANALYSIS WORKING** ⚠️ **CONTENT EXTRACTION NEEDS INVESTIGATION**

 **Next Step**: Review all 19 articles to understand why only 1 passed relevance gate.

 ---

+## 2025-09-02 16:55 CT — SERPHouse ingestion limitation discovered (no full articles)

+**Action**: Validated the content of JSON blobs produced by SERPHouse ingestion under `articles/raw/serp/*`.
+Confirmed structure contains metadata only (`title`, `url`, `snippet`, `time`, `channel`, etc.) but **not full article text**.

+**Details**:

+* JSONs include `raw` or `news` arrays with up to 100 results each.
+* Fields available: headline, snippet (short excerpt), URL, image, and source channel.
+* No `content` or full-text field is present in any record.
+* Example: Danielle Smith and Myles McDougall records show only snippet + URL.
+* This limitation makes it impossible to perform stance/sentiment analysis on separation reliably using SERPHouse output alone.

+**Impact**:

+* Pipeline as currently designed cannot LIKELY support separation stance classification directly from SERPHouse JSON.
+* TESTING if Stance cannot be inferred from snippets without high risk of false positives/negatives.
+* Analysis of "for vs. against" separation is blocked until a full-text extraction stage or licensed feed is integrated.

+**Next Steps**:

+1. Design and implement a **Full Text Extraction Worker**:

+   * Triggered by new SERPHouse JSON in `articles/raw/serp`.
+   * For each `url`, attempt fetch + readability extraction.
+   * Store in `articles/full/{slug}/…json`.
+   * Mark paywalled items explicitly (`status: paywalled`).
+2. Explore **licensed content options** (Canadian Press, Webz.io, AYLIEN, Diffbot) for complete coverage.
+3. Add a per-person **coverage table** (date, source, title, snippet) for interim review to determine salvage value of current snippets.

+**Status**: ⚠️ **Blocking issue** — ingestion works technically but provides insufficient data for separation stance classification.
+Full-text retrieval is now a required module in the architecture.

+---